 CONCLUSIONS: Implications are discussed that open up alternatives for the design and implementation of incident reporting systems in healthcare.
 For example, the results of the study point to opportunities for making incident reporting systems more transparent and participatory and to allow for experience of how they actually improve patient safety.

-Key words: incident reporting systems in healthcare; patient safety; willingness to report; motivation to report incidents; underreporting
+Keywords: underreporting, patient safety, incident reporting systems in healthcare, willingness to report, motivation to report incidents

 Incident reporting systems in healthcare